amosproj/amos2022ss02-audit-chain/README.md

 **Docker Engine**: Docker is for isolation of an application using containers.
  <br />
 **Docker CLI**: It is the Command Line Interface using Docker.
+### 5 .
+JUnit Tests:
+JUnit is a unit testing open-source framework for the Java programming language.
+We use this framework to write and execute automated tests.
+However, in Java, there are test cases that must be re-executed every time a new code is added.
+This is done to make sure that nothing in the code is broken.
+We have JUnit Tests for the following cases:
+- JUnit Tests Producer Dummy
+- JUnit Tests Consumer Dummy
+- JUnit Tests Blockchain

 # Build,Deployment Documentation & Testing
 ### Prerequisites:
 - Git